 Heard of solar flares, space weather, or sunspots?
 What are these phenomena?
 Why should they concern us here on Earth when the Sun is so far away?
 Why do we study the Sun?
 Solar Physics from the Marshall Space Flight Center might just have your answers!
 Gamma rays, ultraviolet radiation, visible light, x-rays, and radio waves are all part of the electromagnetic spectrum and all LIGHT waves.
 Sound perplexing?
 Click here to get “enlightened” about this topic.

 The Random Walk can be quite difficult to comprehend.
 Need some practice and review?
-Visit “Living with a Star,” for another quick review of photon movement in the Sun.
+Click here for another quick review of photon movement in the Sun.

 Create and share a new lesson based on this one.